|Oracle® Database Utilities

 When you are moving data from one database to another, it is often useful to perform transformations on the metadata for remapping storage between tablespaces or redefining the owner of a particular set of objects.
 This is done using the following Data Pump Import parameters:

 PARALLEL could be set to 2 during production hours to restrict a particular job to only two degrees of parallelism, and during nonproduction hours it could be reset to 8.
 The parallelism setting is enforced by the master process, which allocates work to be executed to worker processes that perform the data and metadata processing within an operation.
 These worker processes operate in parallel.
-For recommendations on setting the degree of parallelism, see the Export PARALLEL and Import PARALLEL parameter descriptions.
+In general, the degree of parallelism should be set to no more than twice the number of CPUs on an instance.

 Note:The ability to adjust the degree of parallelism is available only in the Enterprise Edition of Oracle Database.

-The worker processes unload and load metadata and table data.
-During import they also rebuild indexes.
-Some of these operations may be done in parallel: unloading and loading table data, rebuilding indexes, and loading package bodies.
-All other operations are done serially.
-Worker processes are created as needed until the number of worker processes equals the value supplied for the
+The worker processes are the ones that actually unload and load metadata and table data in parallel.
+Worker processes are created as needed until the number of worker processes is equal to the value supplied for the

 Note:The value of